Getting your Trinity Audio player ready... |

 Can you take the SAT at home?

-Students are not permitted to take the SAT at home, regardless of whether they are taking a paper or digital test.
-The digital SAT will be administered only in schools and testing centers, just like the paper SAT.
+Students are not permitted to take the SAT at home.
+You may take the digital SAT only in schools and testing centers.

-Is the paper SAT more difficult than the digital version?
+Is the digital SAT harder than the paper SAT?

-Some students may consider the old, paper version of the SAT more difficult than the new, digital version because the old test is longer, contains longer reading passages, contains more question types, and allows for calculator use in only one Math section.
+Some students may consider the previous (paper) version of the SAT more difficult than the digital version because it was longer, contained longer reading passages and more question types, and allowed for calculator use in only one Math section.

 What’s Next?

-Are you just beginning your SAT test prep?
+Are you just beginning your digital SAT prep?
 These 5 steps for success will get you started on the right foot.

 Not sure how long you may need to study?
 Get expert advice here on planning your study schedule.